京都大学 大学院経済学研究科・経済学部

 Fields of Research: Business History, Industry Studies

-Research Activities: My fields of research are the modern Japanese economic and business history, international business, and industry studies.
-His main topic is the historical development of inter-firm coordination system in the modern Japanese industries centered by Japanese general trading companies (shosha in Japanese), especially value chain from iron ore, via iron and steel to automobile.
-His research interest includes business history of shosha, comparative industry studies of East Asia, business groups in Japan.
-In 2012, He published a single-author Japanese book titled “Postwar Japan’s Mineral Industry: A comparative History of Its Procurement System and Sogo Shosha.”
-It dealt comparative business history in Asia-Pacific iron ore, iron and steel industry, and won two awards from the domestic academic societies, Japan Academy of International Business Studies (JAIBS) and Japan Society for Distributive Sciences (JSDS).
+Research Activities: My research fields include modern Japanese economic and business history, international business, and industry studies.
+My main topic is the historical development of inter-firm coordination system in modern Japanese industries, particularly focusing on the value chain from iron ore to iron and steel, and eventually to automobiles, with an emphasis on Japanese trading companies (sogo shosha).
+My research interests also include the business history of sogo shosha, comparative industry studies in East Asia, and business groups in Japan.
+In 2012, I published a single-author book in Japanese titled Postwar Japan’s Mineral Industry: A comparative History of Its Procurement System and Sogo Shosha, which addresses the comparative business history of the Asia-Pacific iron ore and steel industries.
+This book won two academic awards from the Japan Academy of International Business Studies (JAIBS) and the Japan Society for Distributive Sciences (JSDS)

 Skills and Qualities Required for Prospective Students: